Unveiling chiral states in the XXZ chain: Finite-size scaling probing symmetry-enriched $c=1$ conformal field theories: Introduction

 \section{Introduction}

-The one-dimensional (1D) spin-1/2 Heisenberg spin chain is a paradigmatic model in low-dimensional quantum condensed matter physics.
+The one-dimensional (1D) spin-1/2 XXZ spin chain is a paradigmatic model in low-dimensional quantum condensed matter physics.
 The model can be solved exactly by algebraic Bethe ansatz (BA)\cite{takhtadzhan1979quantum,faddeev1984spectrum} and serves as a fundamental platform for exploring quantum spin dynamics and entanglement, as well as for studying quantum phase transitions, critical phenomena, and exotic states of matter in one dimension.
-In the continuum (thermodynamic) limit, the model becomes critical, realizing a continuous conformal field theory (CFT) with the central charge, $c=1$.
-In the isotropic case, this criticality can be easily seen as the $SU(2)$-symmetric spin coupling being the critical point between the easy plane phase and the easy axis (antiferromagnetic) phase.
-The underlying conformal symmetry greatly simplifies the description of the model and plays a crucial role for understanding the scaling behavior and correlations of the system as it approaches the critical phase.
-Besides, from the exact solution, the leading-order scaling for the ground state energy, $E \sim (1/4-\ln 2)N+O(1)$ and the gap, $m \sim \frac{\pi^2}{2N}$, where $N\gg 1$ is the number of spins, has been established in the literature, see e.g., Refs.~\onlinecite{yang1966oneI,yang1966oneII,yang1966oneIII}.
+The eigenstates of the open XXZ chain under the specific constrained boundary condition (phantom roots criterion), namely the so called gapless phantom states, are also explored within the BA framework in XXZ chain\cite{zhang2021chiral,popkov2021phantom,zhang2021phantom}.
+On the other hand, the spin dynamics in the model can be described by the generalized hydrodynamics\cite{castro2016emergent,bertini2016transport}.
+The Heisenberg limit of the model manifests a dynamic exponent of $z=3/2$, which signals anomalous superdiffusion of the spin intermediate between diffusive and ballistic spin transport\cite{gopalakrishnan2019kinetic,ljubotina2019kardar,scheie2021detection}.
+Other methods are also employed to understand out-of-equilibrium statistics in spin chains\cite{etienne2022outofequilibrium,senese2023outofequilibrium}.
+The model possesses a line of critical phase in the continuum (thermodynamic) limit, realizing a continuous conformal field theory (CFT) with the central charge, $c=1$.
+In the isotropic Heisenberg case, this criticality can be easily seen as the $SU(2)$-symmetric spin coupling being the critical point between the easy plane phase and the easy axis (antiferromagnetic) phase.
+The underlying conformal symmetry dramatically simplifies the description of the critical phase of the model.
+It plays a crucial role in understanding the scaling behavior and correlations of the system as it approaches the critical phase.
+Besides, from the exact solution, the leading-order scaling for the ground state energy, $E \sim (1/4-\ln 2)N+O(1)$ and the excitation energy gap, $m \sim \frac{\pi^2}{2N}$, where $N\gg 1$ is the number of spins, has been established in the literature, see e.g., Refs.~\onlinecite{yang1966oneI,yang1966oneII,yang1966oneIII}.
 This scaling is also consistent with the CFT prediction \cite{cardy1986logarithmic,calabrese2009entanglement}.
 Numerical exact diagonalization also confirms the same result, even with a relatively small system size \cite{medeiros1991lanczos}.
-Notably, the exploration of the isotropic Heisenberg chain extends beyond the spin-1/2 system, encompassing both analytical and numerical investigations \cite{affleck1989critical,fuhringer2008DMRG}.
-Among many of them, Haldane postulated a significant conjecture: half-integer spin chains exhibit gapless behavior, while integer spin chains manifest an excitation gap \cite{haldane1983nonlinear}.
+Notably, the exploration of the isotropic Heisenberg chain extends beyond the spin-1/2 system, encompassing analytical and numerical investigations \cite{babujian1983exact,affleck1989critical,fuhringer2008DMRG}.
+Among many of them, Haldane postulated a conjecture: half-integer spin Heisenberg chains exhibit gapless behavior, while integer spin Heisenberg chains manifest an excitation gap \cite{haldane1983nonlinear}.
+Many other spin chains, supporting both critical and gapped phases, along with their modifications are also extensively studied in the literature, see e.g., Refs.~\cite{michal2021exact,yang2022three,he2023integrable,hao2023exact,jana2023topological,shaikh2023phase,bravyi2015gapped,padmanabhan2024integrability}.